Shopify vs WordPress for Beginners Definitive Comparison - TGL

 Ideal users for Shopify

-• Small Business Owners – Easily set up an online store without technical expertise.
+• Small Business Owners – Launch a store quickly without technical expertise or a developer.

-• E-commerce Startups – Scale quickly with built-in marketing, analytics, and payment processing.
+• E-commerce Startups – Scale fast using built-in analytics, marketing, and payment tools.

-• Brick-and-Mortar Retailers – Expand online with Shopify POS for seamless inventory management.
+• Brick-and-Mortar Retailers – Sync online and in-store with Shopify POS and unified inventory.

-• DTC (Direct-to-Consumer) Brands – Sell directly to customers without relying on third-party marketplaces.
+• DTC (Direct-to-Consumer) Brands – Sell directly and build customer relationships without marketplaces.

-• Print-on-Demand Entrepreneurs – Partner with services like Printful for custom merchandise without inventory risks.
+• Print-on-Demand Entrepreneurs – Use services such as Printful to sell custom goods without holding stock.

 WordPress is a popular content management system (CMS)